sdcastillo/PA-R-Study-Manual/docs/05-linear-models.md

 2. A **link function**: between the random component and the covariates: $g(\mu(X)) = X\beta$ where $\mu = E[Y|X]$

+**Following this recipe, we can simulate data from any combination of link function and response family.
+This helps us to understand the GLM framework very clearly.**

+### Gaussian Response with Log Link

-Using this definition, we create a function that takes in data $x$ and returns a guassian random variable that has mean equal to the inverse link, which in the case of a log link is the exponent.
+We create a function that takes in data $x$ and returns a guassian random variable that has mean equal to the inverse link, which in the case of a log link is the exponent.
 We add 10 to $x$ so that the values will always be positive, as will be described later on.

 ```r